aws-samples/retail-demo-store/docs/Available Demos/Geofencing and Location-aware Personalization.md

 ### How it Works

 The Retail Demo Store uses Amazon Location Services to set up a geofence around a sample physical store location.
-As customers approach the store, their location is detected, and personalized messages are delivered to them through Amazon Pinpoint.
+As customers approach the store, their location is detected, and personalized messages are delivered to them through Amazon Pinpoint **(Deprecated)**.

 The key components are:

 1. **Location Service**: Defines the geofence around the physical store and tracks customer proximity.
 2. **Offers Service**: Maintains a catalog of personalized offers that can be triggered based on customer location.
-3. **Pinpoint**: Sends personalized push notifications, SMS, or email messages to customers when they enter the geofence.
+3. **Pinpoint**: Sends personalized push notifications, SMS, or email messages to customers when they enter the geofence **(Deprecated)**.
 4. **Personalize**: Integrates with Amazon Personalize to select the most relevant offer for each customer based on their profile and past behaviors.

 When a customer enters the geofence, the following happens:

 1. The Location Service detects the customer's proximity to the store.
 2. The Offers Service selects a personalized offer for the customer using Amazon Personalize.
-3. Pinpoint delivers the personalized offer to the customer via their preferred communication channel (e.g., push notification, SMS, email).
+3. Pinpoint delivers the personalized offer to the customer via their preferred communication channel (e.g., push notification, SMS, email) **(Deprecated)**..
 4. The customer can then redeem the offer by visiting the store.

 ### Benefits